ICT4LT Module

 Krashen S. (1985) The input hypothesis: issues and implications, London: Longman.

-Language Learning and Technology 5, 2 (2001) Special Issue, Computer Assisted Language Testing.
+Language Learning and Technology 5, 2 (2001) Special Issue on Computer Assisted Language Testing.
 Available at: http://llt.msu.edu/vol5num3/default.html

 Pachler N. & Byrom K. (1999) Assessment of and through ICT .
 In Leask M. & Pachler N. (eds.)
 Learning to teach using ICT in the secondary school, London: Routledge .